Difference Between Ansible vs Puppet vs Chef

 - Ansible is comparatively new when compared with Puppet and Chef.

 - The focus is mainly on computer automation in Ansible.
 In Puppet, it checks the progress of Puppet DSL over Ruby.
-DevOps automation is the focus in Chef.
+DevOps automation is the focus of Chef.

 - Configurations are distributed to all nodes by a push and pull method in Ansible.
 In Puppet, there is only a push process.
 Chef supports only the pull process.